Neoteroi/BlackSheep-Azure-API/docs/configuring-github-actions.md

   resource group in your subscription
 * a database admin password, used by ARM templates deployments when creating the instance of PostgreSQL Server in Azure
+* a database password for the application user, having lower privileges (this is configured in the CD workflow)
 * a database connection string used by the application server CD pipeline, to apply database migrations